System overview

 - Website: The frontend application of Loculus accesses the APIs of the backend server and LAPIS.
 It uses the backend server for everything related to data submission and LAPIS for searching and downloading released data.
 For logins and registrations, users are redirected to Keycloak.

 - Preprocessing pipeline(s): A preprocessing pipeline fetches unprocessed/user-submitted data from the backend server, processes them (which usually includes cleaning, alignment and adding annotations), and sends processed data back to the backend server.
 The pipeline contains organism-specific logic, thus, there is a separate pipeline for each organism.
-We maintain a customizeable preprocessing pipeline that uses Nextclade for alignment, quality checks and annotations but it is easy to write a new one by following the preprocessing pipeline specifications.
+We maintain a customizable preprocessing pipeline that uses Nextclade for alignment, quality checks and annotations but it is easy to write a new one by following the preprocessing pipeline specifications.

 Motivation